verbio-technologies/cpp-verbio-speech-center/README.md

 ```
 cmake --build . --target all
 ```
-Once the project is compile you can check that everything went as expected by executing the unit tests:
+Once the project is compiled you can check that everything went as expected by executing the unit tests:
 ```
 ctest
 ```